AmpersandTarski/documentation/tutorial/Conceptual_model_enrollment.md

 Try to reason about the answers to the following questions based on the conceptual model and the rule.
 After that, try it out in the system.

-**Question 1**: Suppose the user has added to the database that students Brown and Conway will attend the trip to Hawaii.
+**Question 1**: Suppose the user adds to the database that student Peter is enrolled for the module IT-Governance.
 Will this cause a violation message?

-**Question 2**:  Next, what will happen when “English” is added as required subject for Hawaii?
+**Question 2**: Next, what will happen when the module IT-Governance is no longer a part of the course Business IT.
 Why?

-**Question 3**: Next, what will happen when the user adds “Dutch” as required subject for Amsterdam?
+**Question 3**: Think of an entry you can do in the system to generate a violation message and try it out in the system.

+**Question 4**: John is a hard working student and he want to take the Management course next to the Business IT course.
+Will the system allow this?
 Why?

-**Question 4**: Think of an entry you can do in the system to generate a violation message and try it out in the system.
+**Question 5**: The multiplicity \[TOT\] seem to work as a rule.
+What is the difference between a multiplicity, like `TOT`, and a rule, like `isEnrolledFor |- takes ; isPartOf~ `?

 ## What have you learned?